elisttm/elisttmspaceflask/README.md

-# elisttm.space
+# elisttm.space (archive)

-source code for [my website](https://elisttm.space/) that runs on the python flask library

----

-*i very often make small updates to the website without committing them*

-*all media files are excluded from the repo*
+this was the code for my website before i decided to rebuild it from the ground up